US Fulbright Logo

 The exact start date of the grant will be determined by agreement with the respective host school and in accordance with the school calendar.
 ETAs are expected to start to perform their teaching duties on the first day of the school year and end their duties on the last day of the school year.

-The school year at Slovak High Schools is divided into two terms.
+The school year at Slovak high schools is divided into two terms.
 The first term runs from September to February, and the second term runs from February to June.
-During the year, there are several breaks – fall break (end of October/beginning of November), winter break (around Christmas time), spring break (February/March; exact dates vary depending on a region), Easter break (around Easter holidays) and summer break (July and August).
+The school year includes several scheduled breaks, such as fall, winter (2 - 3 weeks), spring, Easter, and summer breaks.
+Exact dates vary by region.

 Orientation

-The Slovak Fulbright Commission organizes an introductory Q&A webinar before grantees arrive in Slovakia.
-There is no in-person pre-departure orientation for the grantees held in the U.S.
+Prior to arrival, the Commission organizes an online introductory Q&A webinar to address practical questions related to placement and living in Slovakia.
+There is no in-person pre-departure orientation in the United States.

 Candidate Profile

-Previous teaching experience or experience working with young students is welcomed but not required.
-Previous experience in the region or country is not considered a disadvantage.
+Previous teaching experience or experience working with youth is welcome but not required.
+Prior experience in Slovakia or the region is neither required nor considered a disadvantage.

 What is life like for Fulbrighters in the host country?

 Being a Fulbright grantee in Slovakia is a unique and transformative experience.
-Slovakia is double the size of the state of New Hampshire and is located in the heart of Central Eastern Europe.
-It is a fully integrated European country – a member of the EU and NATO since 2004, the Schengen Zone since 2007, and the Euro Zone since 2009.
-Being a member of the Schengen Zone, it is easily accessible and well-connected to neighboring countries.
-Slovakia is considered a very safe country.
-The Program cohort size allows an individual approach among the Fulbright Commission staff and the U.S. grantees.
+Slovakia is roughly double the size of the state of New Hampshire and is located in the heart of Europe.
+It is a fully integrated European country—a member of the EU and NATO, as well as the Schengen and Euro Zones—which makes it highly accessible and well-connected to neighboring countries.
+Slovakia is considered very safe, with friendly and welcoming communities, allowing grantees to explore the country with confidence.

 Eligibility